MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 `npm react-native init nameOfMyApp`

-Where "nameOfMyApp" is the name that you want to give to your project.!!
+Where "nameOfMyApp" is the name that you want to give to your project.

 ![folders](./folders.png)

 ### Styling